 Indigenous Literacy Day

 We have just celebrated Indigenous Literacy Day, a nation-wide celebration of Indigenous culture, stories, language and literacy.
 A guiding principle of the National Quality Framework (NQF) is that Australia’s Aboriginal and Torres Strait Islander cultures are valued.
-Fostering children’s understanding and respect for Aboriginal and Torres Strait Islander cultures is particularly relevant to Quality Area 1 and the following resources will support educators to highlight and honor Aboriginal and Torres Strait Islander people.
+Fostering children’s understanding and respect for Aboriginal and Torres Strait Islander cultures is particularly relevant to Quality Area 1 and the following resources will support educators to highlight and honour Aboriginal and Torres Strait Islander people.

 Magabala books is Australia’s main publisher of Aboriginal and Torres Strait Islander authors, artists and illustrators, based out of Broome WA.
 Magabala books are led by strong cultural values and a strong passion for excellent and quality storytelling.